icpc/ccs-specs/Contest_API.md

 ##### Reconnection

-If a client loses connection or needs to reconnect after a brief disconnect (e.g. client restart), it can use the 'time' argument to specify the last event it received:
+If a client loses connection or needs to reconnect after a brief disconnect (e.g. client restart), it can use the 'time' parameter to specify the last event it received:

 `/event-feed?time=xx`